What is an Evening Star Candlestick Pattern

 Buyers push price all the way up higher and closing near the highs.

-And the second candle is where things get interesting because instead of following true to what's the upside.
+And the second candle is where things get interesting because instead of following through towards the upside.

 You notice that you have an indecision candle.

 Telling you that both the buyers and sellers are in equilibrium!

 And the third candle kind of seals the deal as the sellers came in and took control, and finally now closing the price near the lows of this candle.

 If you just look at the third candle in isolation, it is a bearish engulfing candle.

 Because, if you look at the second and third candle in isolation, you notice that this is a bearish engulfing, as it has engulfed the body of the prior candle.